michaelkolesidis/javascript-software-synthesizer/docs/README.md

 The docs folder contains the documentation of the JSS-01 | JavaScript Software Synthesizer.

 It comprises a glossary of terms and a tutorial.

+Feel free to open a pull request or submit an issue if you are interesting in working on the docs.